Note: This article was originally posted on August 13, 2023, and was updated and reposted on November 25, 2025

-In the interest of time, many people will throw a cup or more of fruit, some green veggies and maybe some protein powder into a blender to make a smoothie for breakfast without realizing the effect that blending has on their blood sugar, gut microbiome, and even the overall amount of food they eat.
+In the interest of time, many people throw a cup or more of fruit, some green veggies, and maybe some protein powder into a blender to make a smoothie for breakfast.
+But most people don’t realize how blending affects their blood sugar, gut microbiome, and how much food they eat.

 Making a Smoothie